marksmango-0/Stardew-Mod-Recommendations/README.md

 +	Friends Forever 1.2.3	Isaac S.	no errors
 +	Fish Info 1.5.0	Speshkitty	no errors
 + Pony Weight Loss Program 0.8.2	BadNetCode	no errors
++ Prepare for New Day 1.0.0	igotnousername	no errors
++ Rented Tools 1.2.2-unofficial.1-pathoschild	JarvieK	no errors
++ Range Highlight 2.2.0	Jamie Taylor	no errors
 + Running Late 1.2.0	Coll1234567	no errors
++ Simple Crop Label 5.5.6	TheMusketeer	no errors
 + Skip Intro 1.9.0	Pathoschild	no errors
-+ Teh's Fishing Overhaul 2.1.4	TehPers	no errors
 + UI Info Suite 1.9.0	Cdaragorn	no errors
 + Wear More Rings 3.4.0	bcmpinc	no errors